Jordan Kasper | @jakerella

 Generators (Obviously) and Promises

-Easy, just promisify
+Easy, just promisify the function!

 function promisify( callbackStyleFn ) {